ABTestDataCamp/intro-to-machine-learning/chapter3.md

 pred_wage_range<- predict(rf_model, test)

-# Compare predicted wage to original wage of test dataset.
+# Compare predicted wage to original wage of test dataset.This creates a data set with one column having the actual data, and one column having the predicted data.

 compare_result <- data.frame(test$wage_range, pred_wage_range)